How do we protect the information you provide?

 Where do we record it?

-We may also use the information you provide to help us involve you in developing and improving our services.
-For example, we may send out a questionnaire or survey with our Newsletter.
+We may also contact you to ask if you would be willing to help develop or improve our services.
+For example, we may send out a questionnaire or survey with our newsletter asking for your feedback or suggestions.

 Do we share your information with anyone?

-Sometimes, to make sure you receive the right support, we may share your information – for example, we may make arrangements for you to see a counsellor or benefits advisor, and need to pass on information to them.
-But we will only do so with your permission.
+Sometimes, to make sure you receive the right support, we may share your information.
+For example, we may make arrangements for you to see a counsellor or benefits advisor, and need to pass on information to them.
+But we will only do so with your consent.

 How long will we keep your information?